jctemp/paper-gnn-shadewatcher/sections/03_concepts.typ

 Hence, the GNN consists of $L$ layers.

 With these layers (@eq-gnn-layer-activations), the GNN can update the representation $bold(z)_h^((l))$ for a given entity $h$.
-For each layer, the algorithm updates the representation of an entity $h$ using its previous value and the neighbour $cal(N)_h$.
+For each layer, the algorithm updates the representation of an entity $h$ using its previous value and the neighbourhood $cal(N)_h$.
 The initialisation of $bold(z)_h^((0))$ is done using the embedding $e_h^r$ provided by `TransR`.

 $